alpeshdgapps/photoid-india-legal/data-deletion.md

 # Data Deletion Request — PhotoID India

-**Last updated: Jun 15, 2026**
+**Last updated: Jun 24, 2026**

 This page explains how users of PhotoID India can delete their data, what gets deleted, what is retained, and what happens when you contact us with a deletion request.

 ---

 ## About PhotoID India

 PhotoID India is a mobile application developed by Logictray Mobile Lab.
-The app helps users generate government-spec ID photos for Indian documents (passport, Aadhaar, PAN, Voter ID, Driving License) and international documents (US Visa, Schengen Visa).
+The app helps users create document-size ID and visa photos for Indian Passport, PAN Card, Voter ID, Driving Licence, OCI Card, US Visa, Schengen Visa, and other supported formats.

 ---

-## Important: Your Data Is On Your Device
+## Important: Most App Data Is On Your Device

-PhotoID India stores all user data locally on your device.
-We do not operate any servers that store your photos, your identity information, or your personal data.
+PhotoID India stores your saved photos, generated PDFs/JPEGs, credit balance, and app settings locally on your device.
+We do not operate servers that permanently store your photos or identity information.

 This means:

-- We cannot delete your data remotely because we have no access to it
+- We cannot remotely delete photos or files that are stored only on your device
-- Deleting your data is entirely within your control
+- Deleting locally stored app data is within your control
-- The deletion methods below are immediate and complete
+- In-app deletion is immediate for app-managed photos and app-managed generated files

-The only exception is photos temporarily processed by Replicate (our AI processing partner) when you use the paid studio-quality feature — those are automatically deleted within 1 hour of processing completing (see Section: Data Retention by Third Parties below).
+- Files saved to public folders such as Downloads may need to be deleted manually from your device's file manager

+The main exception is paid studio-quality export.
+When you use that feature, the selected photo is temporarily processed by Replicate, our AI processing provider, for background removal or background cleanup.
+For predictions created through the Replicate API, Replicate states that input parameters, output values, output files, and logs are automatically removed after about one hour by default.

 ---

 ## What Data PhotoID India Stores

-The app stores the following data on your device only:
+The app may store the following data on your device:

 - **Photos**: ID photos you have captured and processed
+- **Generated files**: Print-ready PDFs or JPEG exports created by the app
-- **Purchase records**: Records of credit packs you have purchased (stored locally to grant access to your credits)
+- **Purchase records and credit balance**: Local records used to grant access to credits
-- **Generated PDFs**: Print-ready PDFs you have saved
-- **App configuration**: Display preferences and settings
+- **App configuration**: Display preferences, app settings, and related local state
+- **Cache files**: Temporary image and processing files used by the app

-PhotoID India does NOT store any of this data on remote servers controlled by the developer.
+PhotoID India does not permanently store your photos on servers operated by the developer.

 ---